Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02b_Accounts.md

 [comment]: <> (Stimmt das so?)

 - *Tax key/auto*
   Click the first drop-down list to select the appropriate tax key for the account.
-Click the second drop-down list and select **Automatic** to book automatically the selected tax key to all bookings in the account, if desired.
+Click the second drop-down list and select **Automatic** to post automatically the selected tax key to all postings in the account, if desired.

 - *Special features*

   - **( )Normal**
   No special features configured for the account.
   - **(L)Locked**
-  The account is locked and not bookable.
+  The account is locked and not available for postings.
   - **(DA)Debtor collective account**
   All debtor's open items are registered in this account.
   - **(CA)Creditor collective account**